Markay12/pynq-finn-FPGA/README.md

 The short term goal of this project is to run a simple CNN using Brevitas, Finn and finally deployment to the Pynq board.

+### Long Term Goal

+The long term goal of this project is to program this FPGA device while studying the algorithms used and its hardware resilience.
+This will eventually be used to further empower autonomous navigation with radar sensing and machine learning.

 ## Directory Overview

 1. /docs/